LambdaHack/LambdaHack/PLAYING.md

                D      dump current configuration
                P      display previous messages
                V      display game version
-               a      aim a wand
-               t      throw a weapon

 There are also some debug and cheat keys.
 Use at your peril!